NixOS/rfcs/rfcs/0140-simple-package-paths.md

 Context: It's possible to override the default `{ }` argument to `callPackage` by manually specifying the full definition in `all-packages.nix`

-The alternative is to not allow that, requiring that `pkgs.${name}` corresponds directly to `callPackage pkgs/unit/${shard}/${name}/package.nix { }`.
+The alternative is to not allow that, requiring that `pkgs.${name}` corresponds directly to `callPackage pkgs/by-name/${shard}/${name}/package.nix { }`.
-- (-) It's harder to explain to beginners whether their package can use the unit directory standard or not
+- (-) It's harder to explain to beginners whether their package can use the new directory structure or not
-- (+) The direct correspondance ensures that the unit directory contains all information about the package, which is very intuitive
+- (+) The direct correspondance ensures that the package directory contains all information about the package, which is very intuitive
   - (-) We're not at the point where we can have that though, custom arguments don't have a good replacement yet
-- (-) If a package previously didn't need custom arguments, it would be moved to a unit directory.
-But when the need for a custom argument arises, it then requires moving it out from the unit directory and into the freeform structure of `pkgs/` again.
+- (-) If a package previously didn't need custom arguments, it would be moved to the new directory structure.
+But when the need for a custom argument arises, it then requires moving it out from new directory structure and into the freeform structure of `pkgs/` again.
 - (+) It's easier to relax restrictions than to impose new ones

 ## Reference check

-Context: There's a [requirement](#user-content-req-ref) to check that unit directories can't access paths outside themselves.
+Context: There's a [requirement](#user-content-req-ref) to check that package directories can't access paths outside themselves.

 Alternatives:
 - Don't have this requirement
   - (-) Doesn't discourage the use of file paths as an API.
   - (-) Makes further migrations to different file structures harder.
-- Make the requirement also apply the other way around: Files outside the unit directory cannot access files inside it, with `package.nix` being the only exception, and only for the one attribute in `all-packages.nix`
+- Make the requirement also apply the other way around: Files outside the package directory cannot access files inside it, with `package.nix` being the only exception, and only for the one attribute in `all-packages.nix`
   - (-) Enforcing this requires a global view of Nixpkgs, which is nasty to implement
   - (-) [Package variants](#package-variants) would not be possible to define

-## Allow `callPackage` arguments to be specified in `<unit>/args.nix`
+## Allow `callPackage` arguments to be specified in `args.nix`

 Context: Custom `callPackage` arguments have to be added to `all-packages.nix`

 Alternative:
 Expand the auto-calling logic according to:
-Unit directories are automatically discovered and transformed to a definition of the form
+Package directories are automatically discovered and transformed to a definition of the form
 ```
 # If args.nix doesn't exist
-pkgs.${name} = pkgs.callPackage ${unitDir}/package.nix {}
+pkgs.${name} = pkgs.callPackage ${packageDir}/package.nix {}
 # If args.nix does exists
-pkgs.${name} = pkgs.callPackage ${unitDir}/package.nix (import ${unitDir}/args.nix pkgs);
+pkgs.${name} = pkgs.callPackage ${packageDir}/package.nix (import ${packageDir}/args.nix pkgs);
 ```

 - (+) It makes another class of packages uniform, by picking a solution with restricted expressive power.
 - (-) It does not solve the contributor experience problem of having too many rules.
       `args.nix` is another pattern that contributors need to learn how to use, as we have seen that it is not immediately obvious to everyone how it works.
   - (+) A CI check can mitigate the possible lack of uniformity, and we see a simple implementation strategy for it.
-- (-) Complicates the unit directory structure with an optional file
+- (-) Complicates the directory structure with an optional file

 # Unresolved questions
 [unresolved]: #unresolved-questions